Reducing the Cost of Dropout in Flash-Attention by Hiding RNG with GEMM: Analytical Model Methodology

-Figure~\ref{fig:ind_kernel} illustrates the modeling approach for baseline and overlap runtime, incrementally constructed with individual kernel performance assessments.
+Figure~\ref{fig:ind_kernel} illustrates the modeling approach for baseline (sequential), fusion and overlap runtime, incrementally constructed with individual kernel performance assessments.

-Initially, we model the performance of each individual kernel - GEMM, Attention, and RNG — calculating their theoretical runtime based on bounding each by the limiters.
-For workload sizes within the range of typical networks (GPT~\cite{gpt3} and Llama~\cite{touvron2023llama}), we found that GEMM runtime is bounded by MMA, Attention by RF bandwidth and the Issue stage, and RNG by the Issue stage and ALU pipe.
+First, we model the performance of each individual kernel - GEMM, Attention, and RNG — by calculating their theoretical runtime based on bounding each by the limiters.
+For workload sizes within the range of typical networks (GPT~\cite{openai2023gpt4} and Llama~\cite{grattafiori2024llama}), we found that GEMM runtime is bounded by MMA, Attention by RF bandwidth and the Issue stage, and RNG by the Issue stage and ALU pipe.

 Next, we integrate additional components to derive runtime estimations for composed kernels.
-For the Attention kernel with the element dropping step, we derive its runtime by adding the silicon-measured dropping overhead to the standalone Attention kernel runtime (Figure~\ref{fig:ind_kernel_atten_w_dropout}).
+For the Attention kernel with the element dropping step, we derive its runtime by adding the dropping overhead to the standalone Attention kernel runtime (Figure~\ref{fig:ind_kernel_atten_w_dropout}).
 We also compute the runtime of the fused Attention kernel with RNG by integrating both sets of instructions and identifying the primary limiter, which typically is the Issue Stage, with the ALU pipe and RF bandwidth as close secondary limiters (Figure~\ref{fig:ind_kernel_atten_w_rng}).

 We then calculate the runtime of RNG and GEMM separately while the other is running concurrently.
-RNG runtime is based on the stand-alone RNG, scaled by the GEMM interference overhead measured in silicon.
+RNG runtime is based on the stand-alone RNG, scaled by the GEMM interference overhead.
 If RNG's runtime exceeds GEMM's, the remaining RNG operations continue at full speed once GEMM completes (Figure~\ref{fig:ind_kernel_rng_w_interfere}).
 Similarly, we model the GEMM runtime affected by RNG interference (Figure~\ref{fig:ind_kernel_gemm_w_interfere}).

-Finally, we determine the baseline runtime from the standalone GEMM and the fused Attention-and-RNG kernel runtime (Figure~\ref{fig:ind_kernel_baseline}).
+Finally, we determine the baseline runtime from three stand-alone kernels (Figure~\ref{fig:ind_kernel_baseline}), and the fusion runtime from the stand-alone GEMM and the fused Attention-and-RNG kernel runtime (Figure~\ref{fig:ind_kernel_fusion}).
 The overlap runtime is derived from the maximum runtime of GEMM and RNG with interference, as Attention depends on both GEMM and RNG outputs, plus the standalone Attention runtime with only the element dropping step (Figure~\ref{fig:ind_kernel_overlap}).